 - In End of Evangelion, Asuka's ratio reaches 300% and the injuries to Unit 02 are reflected on her body.
 Seeing that she ran out of power just as she was speared in the head and that her opponents were, for all intents and purposes, cannibalistic harpies, it isn't necessary to elaborate the result.

 - It's said that the Eva units' synch rate depends on the pilot's need to "run to mommy".
 Which is why the units tend to go BERSERK and start acting on their own in moments of extreme turmoil.
-This is also why, in the original series, Asuka's synch rating actually goes down as she comes to grips with her mommy issues, to the point where she can't even pilot anymore.
+This is also why, in the original series, Asuka's synch rating actually goes down as she comes to terms with her past with her mother, to the point where she can't even pilot anymore.

 - A similar system is used on the Endlaves in Guilty Crown: pilots are synchronised to their machines via remote interface, though they feel everything the machine does, and Ayase seems to show physical manifestations of damage to her Endlave on her actual body.
 How a machine is meant to feel pain (and indeed why you'd build in a system which incapacitates your pilots with extreme pain if their machines are destroyed when hot-swapping pilots between machines can be done instantly) is beyond explanation.